-We will add new real estate firms to our consortium.
-Our methods for getting them committed to our processes, trained and reporting make it possible for us to add coverage with an additional company in a new area within 30-45 days.
+As we expand, we will add new real estate firms to our consortium.
+Our methods for recruiting and training firms make it possible for us to add coverage in a new geographical area within 30-45 days.

 By testing and reporting customer satisfaction, it has been shown that performance is improved quickly.
-It is our future plan to take advantage of that phenomenon, bringing to Bank of America ever more satisfied customers in spite of the current real estate market conditions.
+It is our plan to take full advantage of current and future developments in customer satisfaction testing and reporting, thereby bringing Bank of America increasingly satisfied customers despite the current real estate market conditions.